Science & Technology

 Iranian cultures and arts are rich and diverse, and have their roots in the ancient civilizations that developed as early as the fourth millennium BCE — about 4,000 years before any theistic religion came to existence — across the Iranian plateau.

-During my undergraduate years in the late 1980s I had the opportunity to participate in a few interesting research programs in math, logic and computer science.
+During my undergraduate years I had the opportunity to participate in a few interesting research programs in math, logic and computer science.
 I spent two summers in Northern Michigan University in Marquette, under a National Science Foundation (NSF) sponsored research program, and an academic year at the Argonne National Labs near Chicago, one of the handful of multi-disciplinary national labs funded by the Department of Energy (DOE).

 Most of us heard about Alia Sabur, an Iranian-American child prodigy, for the first time when the Guinness World Records did the following citation on March 7 2008: